About Us

 Partners in Parenting (PiP) aims to bridge the gap between complex research evidence and practical resources for parents.

-PiP brings together decades of high-quality research evidence and the consensus of international experts on parenting and child and youth mental health.
-Parents can access this information via interactive, online programs, designed to build skills and confidence in ways that may protect their child from depression and anxiety disorders.
+PiP brings together decades of high-quality research evidence and the consensus of international experts on parenting and youth mental health.
+Parents can access this information via an interactive, online program, designed to build skills and confidence in ways that may protect their teen from depression and anxiety disorders.

-To date, we’ve conducted multiple research trials with over 4000 Australian parents.
-Our results show that PiP is effective, with benefits for both parents and children.
+To date, we’ve conducted multiple research trials with over 5000 Australian parents.
+Our results show that PiP is effective, with benefits for both parents and teens.

 Reaching beyond Australia: PiP Malaysia